haet/wp-html-mail/readme.txt

-= WooCommerce Drag & Drop Email Customizer =
+= ★★★★★ pro addon WooCommerce Drag & Drop Email Customizer =

+**trusted by more than 2000 pro users**

 Use our [WooCommerce email customizer addon](https://codemiq.com/en/downloads/wp-html-mail-woocommerce/) to customize all your store emails.
 For all standard emails you can also edit the email content as well as the products table.
 Most emails from third party WooCommerce plugins can be styled and for some of them we created special integrations: